-In connection with the IPO, the Company awarded a total of 6,250 shares of restricted common stock to its CEO and CFO.
+In connection with the IPO, the Company awarded a total of 6,250 shares of restricted common stock to its officers.
 These shares are non-transferable until they vest, which occurs ratably over a four-year period.
 The aggregate fair market value of the shares on the grant date, \$75,000, is being amortized to compensation expense over the vesting period of four years, using the straight-line method.
-In addition, also in connection with the IPO, the Company awarded its CEO and CFO stock options to purchase a total of 69,448 shares of common stock at an exercise price of \$12.00 per share.
+In addition, also in connection with the IPO, the Company awarded its officers stock options to purchase a total of 69,448 shares of common stock at an exercise price of \$12.00 per share.
 These stock options vest ratably over a three-year period and expire ten years from the date of grant.
 The Company follows Financial Accounting Standards Board Statement No. 123 (R), "Share-Based Payment" and related Interpretations in accounting for its stock-based compensation.
 The fair value of the options granted were estimated on the date of grant using the Black-Scholes option pricing model with the following weighted average assumptions: risk free interest rate of 4.69%, dividend yield of 10.42%, expected stock price volatility of 0.31 and expected life of 6 years.
 The aggregate fair market value of the stock options on the grant date, \$75,000, is being amortized to compensation expense over the vesting period of three years, using the straight-line method.

-On February 19, 2007, the CEO and CFO, each exercised 11,757 options in a "cash-less" exercise and 2,352 shares were issued to each.
+On February 19, 2007, the officers exercised 23,514 options in a "cash-less" exercise and 4,704 shares were issued.